 The most obvious example is contextual advertising, which focuses more on contextual relevance with the content users are currently engaging with.

-Let’s imagine a small business owner gets home and opens up their favorite recipe website for some idea on what to cook for dinner.
+Let’s imagine a small business owner gets home and opens up their favourite recipe website for some idea on what to cook for dinner.
 Is this the right time to deliver ads for accounting software, using interest targeting options (typical of cookie advertising), or would it make more sense to show ads related to food products/services while accounting is the last thing this hungry business owner is currently interested in?

 Either way, Google needs to find the right balance between addressing users’ privacy concerns and keeping advertisers excited about paying for ad placements.”